-Lorri is Special Counsel to the Government Relations Committee of the Texas Association of Property Tax Professionals, and is deeply committed to protecting the rights of property owners.
+A passionate advocate for her clients, Lorri is deeply committed to protecting the rights of all property owners.
 She has testified before the Texas Senate Select Committee on Property Tax Reform & Relief, and is a trusted subject matter expert for Texas legislators considering changes to the state’s property tax system.

 Lorri graduated from The University of Texas at Austin and earned her law degree from Baylor University School of Law in 1991.
 She began her career as an assistant Travis County attorney before joining the law firm of Linebarger Goggan Blair & Sampson LLP, where she represented hundreds of local taxing units and appraisal districts in property tax collection and valuation matters.